You must do this at your staging date

 You must work out how much you both need to pay in and arrange for this to happen.
-Payroll software may help do this for you.
 For full details contact your pension scheme provider.

 To do list:

-Now that you've put your staff in a pension scheme, you need to write to them to let them know.
+Now that you've put your personal care assistant in a pension scheme, you need to write to them to let them know.